Iglesia de San Ginés

 The grim plateresque walls of the Convento de las Descalzas Reales offer no hint that behind the facade lies a sumptuous stronghold of...

 The only things guaranteed at this grand old Madrid dance club (housed in a 19th-century theatre) are a crowd and the fact that it’ll be...

-Great Thai food, reasonable prices, good service and a Thai-style dining area make for a terrific meal in the heart of town.
-If you’re...
+Good Thai food, reasonable prices, attentive service and a Thai-style dining area make for a terrific meal in the heart of town.
+In...

 Calle del Arenal 13 · interesting places nearby